fishkingsin/ofxMultipeerConnectivity/README.md

 Installation
 ------------
-add  MultipeerConnectivity.framework to yoir new project
+add  MultipeerConnectivity.framework to your new project

 Dependencies
 ------------